 “There are some benefits to being a supporting character,” Billy argued.
 “For example we could be the beginning of fandoms everywhere.
 Perhaps we’ll see a team Billy versus team Willy thing coming soon.”

 Willy laughed, “I’m not sure this author is in love with the idea of love triangles.
 We do see those often in stories, don’t we?”

 The supporting characters decided to select a designated main character by drawing straws.
 Billy yanked the shortest, and they had him stand in Steve’s place for the time being.

 “What do you suppose we should do now?”
 Jilly asked.
 “We’re nearing the end of the chapter, and we should probably begin to wrap it up.”

 “I’m hungry,” Billy admitted.
 “Maybe we should go and get some food.”

 “What?!”
 Willy exclaimed.
 “What kind of chapter ending is that?
 We’re supposed to leave our readers with some sort of cliffhanger!”

 But Jilly and Billy listened to their stomachs and decided to go to a restaurant leaving a very anticlimactic ending.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Hope BolingerWrite a Review